 The reported deaths in the Eastern Cape are compared against three scenarios for the '% population infected' parameter in the graph below.
-There was a delay in the reporting of deaths that has impacted the model fit.
+The default parameter used in the model is that 20% of the population in this province will be infected in the first wave of COVID-19 infections.